-- (1) Option-based awards were consolidated following our share consolidation.
-The exercise price was increased proportionally to reflect the consolidation. - (2) Calculation is based on a trading price of \$1.30 for the Common Shares on the TSXV, as at closing on March 29, 2018.
+- (1) Option-based awards were consolidated following the Corporation's Common Shares consolidation on October 15, 2015, on the basis of one (1) post-Consolidation Common Share for every ten (10) pre-Consolidation Common Shares (the "Reverse-Split"). - (2) Calculation is based on a trading price of \$1.35 for our common shares on the TSXV, as at closing on March 29, 2019.

-None of the stock options of the Corporation held by non-executive Directors that vested during Fiscal 2018 were in-the-money at their respective vesting date.
+None of the stock options of the Corporation held by non-executive Directors that vested during Fiscal 2019 were in-the-money at their respective vesting date.